grantwinney/52-Weeks-of-Pi/06-RGB-LED-Experiment/README.md

 ## To Run

-Run the RgbLed.py file using: `python3 RgbLed.py`
+The RgbLed.py file cycles through colors.
+Run it using: `python3 RgbLed.py`

+The RgbLedPwm.py file cycles through colors too, but uses PWM (pulse-width modulation) to do so very smoothly.